Manasi2001/Spoofed-Speech-Attribution/README.md

 (Alternative) Manual preparation is available via
 - ASVspoof2019 dataset: https://datashare.ed.ac.uk/handle/10283/3336
   1. Download `LA.zip` and unzip it.
-  2. Set the dataset directory in the configuration file.
+  2. Set the dataset directory in the configuration file `config/AASIST.conf`.

 ## Phase I

-### Inference Embedding Extraction
+### 1. Inference Embedding Extraction

 The binary output layer of the AASIST model is stripped and the remaining architecture is used to produce 160-dimensional embeddings for all the audios in training, development and evaluation sets.